icidasset/icidasset/src/Writings/health-fitness.md

   you can do some light exercises <small>(like wall-pushes and squats)</small>
   to ensure that those muscles get fed
   <small>(also an hour and a half after the meal)</small>.
-- When cutting, you burn less energy, so move more or do more cardio.
-  Your body adjusts itself because you're eating less.
 - Relating to rest between sets, rest until your breath has somewhat returned to normal.
 Not too long though.
 Roughly, 3-4 minutes for large muscle groups (eg. legs) and 1 minute for smaller muscle groups